 Council has been undertaking feral animal control programs for many years on hundreds of properties.
-The community have worked with Council and have formed a number of local area coordinated wild dog 1080 baiting groups which have been very successful and well received by the primary production sector.
+The community have worked with Council and have formed a number of local area coordinated wild dog 1080 baiting groups and established canid pest ejector programs which have been very successful and well received by the primary production sector.

-Whilst there have been successes in these programs more work is needed to ensure the continuation of the management of invasive biosecurity matter - invasive animals that are prohibited or restricted matter such wild dogs (dog, other than a domestic dog, dingo), feral pigs, feral goats, feral cats, feral deer, European foxes and European rabbits.
-Council is also targeting the invasive animal Indian Myna bird which is not declared a prohibited or restricted animal.
-It is impacting the Sunshine Coast Council area environment and has therefore been added to the prevention and control program.
+Whilst there have been successes in these programs more work is needed to ensure the continuation of the management of invasive biosecurity matter - invasive animals that are prohibited or restricted matter such feral dogs and dingos (other than a domestic dog), feral pigs, feral goats, feral cats, feral deer, European foxes, and European rabbits.
 It is important to continue to undertake these prevention and treatment programs to respond to our community and to meet our general biosecurity obligations.